LoucasMaillet/fileNavigator/README.md

 ## 🚀 Limitations <a name = "limitations"></a>

 The search for child's paths when creating Directory from real location isn't performing, it's a thing to know.
-The current support for unix hidden files is to take the same name but replace the first dot with an underscore like that :
+The current transformation to turn file name in object key is like that:
 ```
+index.js --> index // For normal name

-.vscode -> _vscode
+.vscode --> _vscode // For hidden unix name

+hello.world.txt --> hello_world // For name with multilple dots
 ```

 ## ⛏️ Built Using <a name = "built_using"></a>